 Quentin’s best friend Julia is denied from Brakebills University and becomes a very powerful witch.

-Other queer main characters are the gay Eliot and the bisexual Margo.
+Other queer main characters are the gay Eliot and the bi Margo.
 And you will see other queer characters in the series too!

-What we love about the LGBT Netflix show is that the queer characters just enjoy who they are, aren’t judged by anyone, and that they don’t have to justify their sexualities.
+What we love about the LGBT Netflix show is that the queer characters just enjoy who they are, aren’t judged by anyone, and that they don’t have to justify their orientations.

-TW: sadly also some problematic things happen in The Magicians, such as sexual assault.
+TW: sadly also some problematic things happen in The Magicians.